-The CYL or the cylinder number on a contact lens prescription indicates the extra power required at the axis to correct the vision of an irregularly curved eye.
-This number is also necessary for those with astigmatism.
+The CYL (or cylinder) on your prescription shows the extra strength needed at a specific angle to correct the vision of an eye with an uneven curve.
+This is only required for people with astigmatism.

-Please note: Those without astigmatism won't find any figures written in their prescription’s cylinder or axis columns.
+Please note: Those without astigmatism won't find any figures written in their prescription cylinder or axis columns.

 What does SPH or sphere mean on my prescription?